How to Eat 100 Grams of Protein a Day

 Chicken and lean beef are powerful protein sources, of course: Chicken breast, for example, has 32 grams of protein in a 100-gram serving (that's about 3.5 ounces of meat).

 But eating more protein doesn't just mean eating more meat.
-Whether you're just trying to mix it up or want to reduce your meat consumption, try some of these high-protein foods on your quest for 100 or more grams:
+Whether you're just trying to mix it up or want to reduce your meat consumption, try some of these high-protein foods on your quest for 100 or more grams a day:

 • Cheese: Protein content varies by type, but certain varieties of cheese, like feta and paneer, are particularly protein-packed.
 A half-cup serving of paneer has about 20 grams of protein.

 • Eggs: There's lots of protein in that little shell!
 Each large egg has 6.24 grams of the essential nutrient.
-(So it takes more than 16 eggs to get to 100 grams!)
+(That means it would take more than 16 eggs to get to 100 grams!)

-• Fish: Choosing fish high in omega-3 fatty acids is good for your heart and helps fill your plate with protein.
+• Fish: Fish high in omega-3 fatty acids are good for your heart and help fill your plate with protein.
 A small grilled salmon filet, for example, packs in about 35 grams of protein.

 Even with so many sources of quality protein, stacking up the grams to reach 100, 150 or more can feel like you've got to eat a lot of food.
-Scott suggests four simple strategies that can help increase your protein intake without feeling like you've got to pile your plate with mountains of chicken.
+Scott suggests four simple strategies that can help increase your protein intake without feeling like you're piling your plate with mountains of chicken.

 1. Cook Starches in Bone Broth